 Rachel Gogal, Director of Campus Development

 I am involved in the Eve Carson Scholarship because I believe in the importance of celebrating the achievement and success of students who are dedicated, driven, and determined in receiving the best education they can.
-I serve as the Coordinator of Campus Development to help unify the student body under a scholarship that promotes academic integrity and community appreciation.
+I serve as the Director of Campus Development to help unify the student body under a scholarship that promotes academic integrity and community appreciation.
 I am also involved in Eve Carson Scholarship to help empower growth, recognize hard work, and award those who rise above life’s challenges everyday to succeed both academically and personally.

 Mahmoud Saad, Second-Year at Large